Protesters who vandalise the Cenotaph should be put into jail, says Braverman

 The Home Secretary said elements of pro-Palestine demonstrations were turning into ‘hate marches’.

-Any pro-Palestine protesters found to have vandalised the Cenotaph should be “put into a jail cell faster than their feet can touch the ground”, the Home Secretary has said.
+The Home Secretary said any pro-Palestine protesters who vandalise the Cenotaph should be “put into a jail cell faster than their feet can touch the ground”.

 Suella Braverman also said she “won’t hesitate to act” if it is found that police need stronger powers to deal with what she called “utterly odious” behaviour at demonstrations.